 Biodegradable BB’s only on site.

-You may also bring your own, checks will be done in the safe zone and during the game.
+You may also bring your own UNOPENED bio bb’s.
+Checks will take place in the safe zone and during the game.

 Please use the bins provided in the safe zone for any rubbish you have or give it to a marshal and they will dispose of it.
 If no bin or marshal is near please put your rubbish in your pocket and dispose of it later.

 All AEGs must be transported to the site in a concealed case or box and remain on safe, with the mag out in the safe zone.
 Do not fire your AEG in the safe zone!

 All AEG’s will be chronographed prior to games to ensure they are within the legal limit as in accordance with Irish law (328fps with .20g bbs or 1 Joule).